bowens8/Recipeo/README.md

 weight is what connects the two.
 Without Grams per each, "each"-based ingredients can't convert to weight or volume at all, so a recipe using the wrong unit for one will show up as unconverted on the shopping list even with Grams per cup filled in.

+## Sorting the shopping list

+The **Sort by** dropdown above the shopping list has three options: **Recommended** (the default order), **Alphabetical**, or **Grocery aisle** — groups everything into sections roughly matching a store's layout (Produce, Meat & Seafood, Dairy & Eggs, Bakery, Frozen, Pantry & Dry Goods, Canned Goods, Condiments & Sauces, Spices & Seasonings, Beverages, Other) in that walking order, with a header for each section.

+The category is guessed automatically — spices/blends always land in Spices & Seasonings (using the flag already set on the Spices tab), everything else is guessed from the ingredient's name.
+If a guess is wrong, set **Grocery aisle** on that ingredient's edit screen to override it permanently.

 ## Custom units (e.g. cloves ↔ bulbs)